Beehiiv vs Substack

 Is Beehiiv better than Substack?

-For many freelancers, Beehiiv is better if you want growth tools and multiple monetization paths.
-Substack is better if you want a subscription-first, writer-first platform.
+For many freelancers, Beehiiv is better if you want growth tools and multiple monetization paths beyond paid subscriptions.
+Substack can be better if you want a writer-first subscription model.

 Related guides you’ll want next